mfroeling/QMRITools-website/pages/doc_instal.md

 The latest release of `QMRITools` can be found [here](https://github.com/mfroeling/QMRITools/releases){:target="_blank"}.
 For optimal performance, it is recommended to install the toolbox via the Mathematica paclet system.

-### Automatic Installation

-1. Download the Latest Paclet:
-2. Download the latest QMRITools-x.x.x.paclet from the release page.

-Install the Paclet Using PacletInstall:

 ### Automatic installation

 1. Download the latest `QMRITools-x.x.x.paclet`.